mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 involved in the attempted theft might hold a grudge.

-Should they run into Long Tooth again he will laugh as he remembers the look on their faces when they saw the buttons – ‘is good joke, no?’
+Should they run into Long Tooth again he will laugh as he remembers the look on their faces when they saw the buttons – 'is good joke, no?'

 Grav Pallets: Grav pallets are a less expensive alternative to carrybots for moving small loads around.
 There are a number of common designs